-New Accounting Pronouncements - Governmental Accounting Standards Board (GASB) 67, Financial Reporting for Pension Plans and GASB 68, Accounting & Financial Reporting for Pensions (Employer), address accounting and financial reporting requirements for pension plan activities.
+New Accounting Pronouncement - Governmental Accounting Standards Board (GASB) 67, Financial Reporting for Pension Plans and GASB 68, Accounting & Financial Reporting for Pensions (Employer), address accounting and financial reporting requirements for pension plan activities.
 The City of West Palm Beach Police Pension Fund (Plan) is a single employer pension plan as defined by GASB 67.
 The requirements for GASB 67 require changes in presentation of the financial statements, notes to the financial statements, and required supplementary information.
-GASB 67 is effective for fiscal years beginning after June 15, 2013.
-The implementation of GASB 67 did not significantly impact the accounts receivable and investment balances, as they were already accounted for in accordance with GASB 67 requirements and therefore no restatement of the 2013 balances were necessary.
-The Plan's implementation consist of the assumptions and actuarial calculation of total and net pension liability, comprehensive footnote disclosures regarding the pension liability calculation and assumptions and increased investment activity disclosures.